advance100/doc_webpack/what-is-webpack.md

 #### [[Code Splitting]]

 webpack has two types of dependencies in it's dependency tree: sync and async.
 Async dependencies act as split points and form a new chunk.
-After the chunk tree is optimized a file is emitted for each chunk.
+After the chunk tree is optimized, a file is emitted for each chunk.

 Read more about [[Code Splitting]].